microsoft/Microsoft-QnA/README.md

 #### Script

-The script is the source of truth that provides all the information for us to produce your video.
-It provides the text that our professional will read to create an audio file.
+The script is the single source of truth that provides all the information for us to produce your video.
+It provides:
+1. the text that our professional will read to create an audio file,

-The script also contains instruction for the video editor to highlight part of the screen when it make sense (ex: highlight line 31 in the code when explanations are provided).
+2. instructions for the video editor to highlight part of the screen when it make sense (example, highlight line 31 in the code when explanations are provided).

 Have a look to [the script used](https://github.com/microsoft/Microsoft-QnA/raw/main/asset/sample/questions-and-answers-sample.docx) in the creation of the video.
 (It's a Word document.)